 “If I can understand and interpret a vision quickly enough, I can prevent it from coming to pass.
 Say I see a war break out in the north — I can go and stop it before it even happens.”

 “Uh huh,” Egil said, sitting back.
 “That doesn’t answer my question.”

 “I’m getting there,” Devikra snapped, making a smile tug at the corners of Egil’s lips.
 “I’m only one woman; I have too many visions to be able to do something about all of them.
 I need someone who’ll be able to go out and help — to stop that northern war, if you will.”

 “I’ve been hearing stories about you for a while now, Egil.
 I know who you were.
 What you did.
 I know you want to make up for it.
 I want to make the world better, Egil, and I want to entrust my visions to someone who shares my values.
 From what I’ve seen and heard, that’s you.”

 Devikra smiled, sharp and wide.
 “I could also give the calculating answer, say that having you on my side would be gaining a powerful ally.
-The truth is, though, that it’s a little of both, and that you remind me of someone I used to love, so I trust you.”
+The truth is, though, that it’s a little of both, and that you remind me of someone very dear to me.”

 Wilhara looked up, clearly curious.
 She stared at Egil a long moment before something like realization crossed her face.
 When Egil caught her looking, she ducked her head.

 Devikra ignored the short exchange, instead saying, “What do you say?
 You’ll be able to help countless innocent people, working for me.
 Maybe you’ll finally be able to atone.”